For links to the help pages for other industries and general information about EAS, please see this page

-This help page is for businesses operating in OTHER SERVICES INDUSTRIES selected in the Economic Activity Survey.
+This help page is for businesses operating OTHER GOODS INDUSTRIES selected in the Economic Activity Survey.
 It includes guidance for completing the following sections of the survey form:

 What should be reported in Employment?